 EdX: Core Idea

 It primarily focuses on offering academic and university-level courses.
-Its core idea is to provide in-depth knowledge and skill development in subjects like art, biology, business, literature, math, law, etc.
+Its core idea is to provide in-depth knowledge and skill development in art, biology, business, literature, math, law, etc.

-The courses are often designed to deliver rigorous academic content and promote critical thinking and analytical skill.
-These are especially helpful for people who either cannot attend regular classes due to other commitments or financial restrictions.
+The courses are often designed to deliver rigorous academic content and promote critical thinking and analytical skills.
+They are especially helpful for people who cannot attend regular classes due to other commitments or financial restrictions.

-EdX courses are affordable options to advance in your academic career with flexible learning routines.
-It has institution-level courses, degree, and post-graduation level courses as well.
+EdX courses are affordable options for advancing in your academic career with flexible learning routines.
+They offer institution-level courses as well as degree—and post-graduation-level courses.

 Coursera: Core Idea